NLPcancer/NLP_thyroid_cancer/README.md

 | COT and few-shot prompting with non-repeated annotated data  | cot_fewshot_trim_data.py  |
 | COT and few-shot prompting with part of annotated data  | cot_fewshot_part_data.py  |

-By default, Gemma 2 9B Instruct model is demonstrated in the scripts.
+By default, Gemma 2 9B Instruct model was demonstrated in the scripts.

 Any model could be chosen by changing the model name in the script file.
 ```sh